cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 # Backblaze B2 Media Offloader Plugin for WordPress

-This is currently **under development and only supports basic functions**.
+This is currently **under development** and may contain bugs.
 Test in a development environment first and use at your own risk.

 **Note:** If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
-If you download the repo ZIP file, it will fail to activate unless you run `composer install` first.
+If you download the repo ZIP file, it will fail to activate unless you run `composer install` at the command line first.

 ## Description